 Want time and space to think clearly, so you can make a change in life or work?

-TheKateOutdoors and Janine are collaborating (again!).
-Life coaches who work outdoors for better thinking and wellbeing.
+TheKateOutdoors and Janine at Grounded Coaching are Life Coaches who work outdoors for better thinking and wellbeing.

 Book your free consultation